Massage Research and Resources

 Oncology Massage Research

 Current growing research suggests that providing compassionate, comforting, skilled touch to people with cancer can reduce anxiety, fatigue, nausea, pain, and depression.
 There are some promising clinical trials, and research evidence is moving toward a larger body of research supporting these effects.
-Below is a list of research papers currently being discussed as being important in oncology massage therapy, and also massage therapy generally.
+Below is a position statement from The Society for Oncology Massage, the professional organization for oncology massage therapy.